antfu/antfu.me/pages/posts/epoch-semver.md

 - <span font-bold font-mono text-lime>MINOR</span>: Increment when you add functionality in a backwards-compatible manner.
 - <span font-bold font-mono text-blue>PATCH</span>: Increment when you make backwards-compatible bug fixes.

 For example, UnoCSS would transition from `v0.65.3` to `v65.3.0` (in the case `EPOCH` is `0`).
 Following SemVer, a patch release would become `v65.3.1`, and a feature release would be `v65.4.0`.
 If we introduced some minor incompatible changes affecting an edge case, we could bump it to `v66.0.0` to alert users of potential impacts.
 In the event of a significant overhaul to the core, we could jump directly to `v100.0.0` to signal a new era and make a big announcement.
-I'd suggest to assign a code name to each non-zero `EPOCH` to make it more memorable and easier to refer to.
+I'd suggest assigning a code name to each non-zero `EPOCH` to make it more memorable and easier to refer to.
 This approach provides maintainers with more flexibility to communicate the scale of changes to users effectively.

 > We shouldn't need to bump `EPOCH` often.
 And it's mostly useful for high-level, end-user-facing libraries or frameworks.
 For low-level libraries, they might never need to bump `EPOCH` at all (`ZERO-EPOCH` is essentially the same as SemVer).